 work.
 We didn't want to have the bottom power washed and get rid of all that nice, expensive ablative paint we put on last year, so guess whose job it was to scrub the bottom?
 And then I made the mistake of complaining about the way the paint was put on last year, so there was another job I had.
 Someone remind me to keep my mouth shut!!
-While it was a lot of work, I'd rather suffer from heat exhaustion (it was 95 degrees and I had coveralls on) than
+While it was a lot of work, I'd rather suffer from heat exhaustion (it was 95 degrees and I had coveralls on) thanclimb down into the bilge like Dennis had to.
+One of

 They put us back in the water on Tuesday, we went out in the bay to check that everything worked okay, and tied back up in our slip at Bahia Redonda at noon, with help from Freddie.
 Potter, who speaks English, has left for Panama, so I've really got to brush up on my Spanish to communicate with Freddie!
 Got out the hose and all the cleaning stuff and gave the boat a good scrubbing.
 Spent two hours doing that, and no sooner did I finish than one heck of a storm blew in.
 It was the outer bands from Omar (I think it was just a tropical storm at that point).
 So, wasn't that a waste of two hours.
 We had whitecaps in the marina and tons of wind and rain.
 Glad we got in and tied up when we did.
 Our friends on Infinity said they had 60 knots of wind in Spaanese Waters in Curacao.
 We didn't have that, but it was pretty windy.